softcode-uk/khl/README.md

 npm run build
 ```

-Now, your website is ready to be deployed.
+Now, the website is ready to be deployed.
 All generated files are located at
-`dist` folder, which you can deploy the folder to any hosting service you
-prefer.
+`dist` folder.

 #### GH pages